Accessible. Forward-thinking. Consensus-builder.

 Dear friends and neighbors,

-The reason I'm running for Apple Valley City Council ultimately boils down to this: I love Apple Valley and the people that make our community what it is.
-I have dedicated my career to public service, working with local, state, and federal officials to develop or administer public policies in a number of areas, and I believe that I can bring this experience to City Hall to help serve our community.
+The reason I'm running for Apple Valley City Council ultimately boils down to this: I love Apple Valley and the people that make our community what it is, but I also think we deserve more from our local elected officials on the council.
+I have dedicated my career to public service, working with local, state, and federal officials to develop or administer good public policies, and I believe that I can bring this experience - and commitment to serving the people of our community - to the Apple Valley City Council.

-I currently serve the State of Minnesota as the Director of the Governor's Workforce Development Board, where I get to work with leaders from businesses, labor unions, state agencies, local workforce development boards, higher education, community-based organizations, and others to promote policy alignment, cross-sector partnerships, and better community outreach and engagement for Minnesota's public workforce development system.
-I firmly believe that the key to battling inequities in our community (and country) is to make it easier for all Minnesotans to get on the right career pathway that leads to a family-sustaining income and necessary benefits, and I'm so fortunate to be able to work towards these goals in my current role.
-Prior to this role I served on the Government Relations team at the Association of Minnesota Counties and as staff for the Minnesota Association of Workforce Boards.
+As my "day job", I currently serve the State of Minnesota as the Director of the Governor's Workforce Development Board, which is housed at the Minnesota Department of Employment & Economic Development (DEED) - where I also serve on the agency's Senior Leadership Team.
+This role has given me the opportunity to work with leaders from a variety of sectors - business, labor unions, state agencies, local governments and local workforce development boards, higher education, community-based organizations, and other workforce partners, to develop, support, or deploy workforce policies or cross-sector initiatives to better meet the needs of career seekers and employers.
+I firmly believe that the key to battling inequities in our community (and country) is to make it easier for all Minnesotans to get on the right career pathway that leads to a family-sustaining income, and I feel immensely fortunate to be able to work towards these public goods every day at work.
+Prior to this role I most recently worked at the Association of Minnesota Counties where I served on the Government Relations team.
+I have a bachelor's in Political Science from the University of Minnesota-Morris and a Master's in Advocacy and Political Leadership (MAPL) from Metropolitan State University in St. Paul.
+The "mantra" of the MAPL program is "Politics is how we care for one another" - which is central to my own beliefs around politics, developing good public policy, and being a public servant.

-The people and neighborhoods of our city are more than just line items on a budget or different revenue streams for the city.
-We need proactive leadership that will empower the voices of residents to build a more accessible, responsive City Council.
-I would be honored to earn your support and your vote in this election so that together we can make this happen.
+The "same old thinking" from our city council won't cut it anymore.
+We know that the people and neighborhoods of our city are more than just line items on a budget or different revenue streams for the city.
+We need proactive, accessible leadership that will do more than show up to council meetings every couple weeks.
+We need elected officials who will work hard to empower the voices of our residents to build a more accessible, responsive City Council that can meet the moment - and the century - that we now find ourselves in.
+I would be honored to earn your support and your vote in this election, and I vow to work hard to do just that.